ammul/library/stories/REGOD.md

 ## Epilogue — *Fiat voluntas tua*

 Father Matteo Conti was Senior Adjudicator of the Holy Office, Sector IV.
 He assessed the unfaithful.
 He determined sentences.
 He signed the orders that filled the church-prisons and the labor cohorts and the camps along the northern roads.
-He had held this position since the third month.
+He had held this position since the third month of the new order.
 He was considered exceptionally suited to it.

 ---